pronovic/cedar-backup3/docs/manual/securingssh.rst

    # See the AUTHORIZED_KEYS FILE FORMAT section in sshd(8) for more information.

+   # As of Debian bookworm, the sshd server implements SCP over SFTP.
+That breaks
+   # this filter, because the SSH command is just "/usr/lib/openssh/sftp-server".
+   # The workaround is to use `scp -O` to force the old protocol.

    typeset -x COLLECTDIR=/data/backup/collect

    typeset -x CMD1="scp -f ${COLLECTDIR}/cback.collect"    # check collect indicator